sphor/summoned/readme.md

 This project is built using Strapi as the backend, and Gatsby as the frontend.
 This repository contains both technologies so it will be a monorepo.

 ## Instantiation
-Strapi API token was created (via backend) and stored in .env.development before frontend was run initially.
+Strapi API token was created (via backend) and stored in .env.development before frontend was run initially.\
+.env.development must be created with this API token.

 ## Running the Project Locally
 Backend: `npm run --prefix backend develop`\